How to turn off Avast antivirus for Windows and Mac in 2025

 Have you ever needed to temporarily disable Avast antivirus, perhaps to install a program or troubleshoot a network issue, but didn’t know how to do it safely?

-In this guide, I’ll walk you through how to turn off Avast antivirus across all major platforms:
+In this guide, I’ll walk you through how to turn off Avast antivirus across all major platforms.
+This includes detailed instructions for Windows, Mac, and even Android devices:

 • Step-by-step turn off Avast antivirus for Windows and Mac